Skip to main content

 But relying on a scanner alone is like only checking your car's tire pressure and calling it a full inspection.
 You have verified one important thing while ignoring the engine, the brakes, and the steering.

-For vibe-coded applications -- where AI-generated code introduces unique patterns that scanners are not trained to detect -- the gap between "scanned" and "secure" is wider than most teams realize.
+For applications built with agentic AI tools, where generated code introduces unique patterns that scanners are not trained to detect, the gap between "scanned" and "secure" is wider than most teams realize.